Coronavirus cases rise by record 1,698 in state; death toll up 49

 In all, there were 27,725 tests compared with 20,720 additional tests announced Wednesday.
 Total tests reached 1,307,728 with 1,237,679 negative results and the remaining 980 inconclusive or not reported.

-The mortality rate involving positive cases is 4.1 percent in the state compared with 5.6 percent in the United States and 5.6 percent worldwide, which passed 418,000 deaths and passed 7.4 million cases Wednesday.
+The mortality rate involving positive cases is 4.1 percent in the state compared with 5.6 percent in the United States and 5.6 percent worldwide, which neared 423,000 deaths and passed 7.5 million cases so far Thursday.
 Palm Beach County's rate was 5.1 percent, compared with Broward at 4.2 percent and Miami-Dade with 3.9 percent.
-With much fewer deaths, the mortality rate is 4.3percent in St. Lucie, 6.2 percent in Indian River and 1.6 percent in Martin.
+With much fewer deaths, the mortality rate is 4.3 percent in St. Lucie, 6.2 percent in Indian River and 1.6 percent in Martin.

-The youngest victim is a 23-year-old woman from Miami-Dade County.
-A total of 16 people from 25 to 34 have died from the virus in data through Wednesday.
+The youngest victim in the state is a 23-year-old woman from Miami-Dade County.
+A total of 16 people from 25 to 34 have died from the virus, including the addition of a 27-year-old man from Polk on Thursday.
 A 104-year-old woman is 1 year older than the previous oldest, including a 103-year-old woman from Polk reported Tuesday.
-A total of 984 people 85 and older have died in the state from the virus.
+A total of 1,005 people 85 and older have died in the state from the virus.

-Through Wednesday, West Palm Beach is in first place among Palm Beach County cities with 1,597 cases, an increase of 55.
-Lake Worth, which includes the city and county portion, rose from 1,534 to 1,562.
-Boca Raton has 722, followed by Delray Beach with 568, Boynton Beach with 768 and Belle Glade with 472.
-Port St. Lucie leads the Treasure Coast with 462, an increase of 20.
+West Palm Beach is in first place among Palm Beach County cities with 1,648, an increase of 51.
+Lake Worth, which includes the city and county portion, rose from 1,562 to 1,615.
+Boca Raton has 740, a rise of 18, followed by Delray Beach with 581 vs. 568, Boynton Beach with 779 vs. 768 and Belle Glade with 480, a rise of 8.
+Port St. Lucie leads the Treasure Coast with 512, an increase of 50.

 Palm Beach County has 7,887 cases out of 98,722 total tested for 8.0 percent, not including those awaiting tests and inconclusive.
 Anything above 10.0 percent is considered out of "target range" by the health department.